learn-academy-2023-delta/week-3-assessment-Phalco1/interview-questions.md

 1. What is JSX?
 What is one syntax difference between HTML and JSX?

-Your answer:
+Your answer: Its a _____ that can take in other languages of code and implament it into React.
+JSX you have to have curly braces to for JSX to operate different code.

-Researched answer:
+Researched answer: A syntax extention that allows you to write JavaScript close to HTML in React.

-1. What is yarn?
+2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?

-Your answer:
+Your answer: yarn is a program that creates files that test fuctionality and run apps.

-Researched answer:
+Researched answer: Yarn is a package manager from Node.js

 3. What is a React component?

-Your answer:
+Your answer: React componenets are files that makes your app more dynamic.
+Apps are the parent of components.

-Researched answer:
+Researched answer: Components are reuable blocks of code. returns it in JSX.
+There are 2 types of components: class components and function componenets.

 4. What is the difference between state values and props in React?

-Your answer:
+Your answer: State values are objects that are the set data to reference in state.
+Props is the keyword that carries the data of the objects

-Researched answer:
+Researched answer: State values are local or internal and have to be coded by the developer.
+Props are external and can only be read by parent file.

 5. What is the DOM?

-Your answer:
+Your answer: The interface that you write the code.
+Digital Object Model?

-Researched answer:
+Researched answer: Document Object Model.
+It represents the entire user interface of the web app as a tree data structure.

 6. STRETCH: Which is the difference between a div tag and a span tag?